athletesgg/ctrl-env/README.md

 ES2015 getter that does not have a setter.
 It cannot be overwritten without using `Object.defineProperty`.

+#### *get* ctrlEnv.all

+This returns an object with all asserted environment variables.
+This property is a propert ES2015 getter that does not have a setter.
+It cannot be overwritten without `Object.defineProperty`.

 > Note: This deprecates #get() from v1.

 ## License